React-ChatBotify/rag-api/README.md

 **API Documentation:**
 - `/api/v1/docs`: Interactive Swagger UI for exploring and testing all API endpoints.

+**API Key Capabilities:**
+- `RAG_MANAGEMENT_API_KEY`: Can perform both management operations (creating, updating, deleting documents) and query operations.
+- `RAG_QUERY_API_KEY`: Can perform query operations only (generating content or streaming content generation).
+It cannot be used for management operations.

 ### Technologies
 Technologies used by React ChatBotify RAG API are as below: